andreped/GradientAccumulator/README.md

 | `GAModelWrapper` | `model = GAModelWrapper(accum_steps=4, inputs=model.input, outputs=model.output)` |
 | `GAOptimizerWrapper` | `opt = GAOptimizerWrapper(accum_steps=4, optimizer=tf.keras.optimizers.Adam(1e-3))` |

-a generic TF2-compatible approach wich overloads the `train_step` of any given `tf.keras.Model`.
-To update correctly according to te user-specified number of accumulation steps.
+1) A generic approach which overloads the `train_step` of any given `tf.keras.Model` and 2) simple optimizer wrapper which changed how frequently the gradients should update.

 For our single-GPU approach, our implementation enables theoretically **infinitely large batch size**, with **identical memory consumption** as for a regular mini batch.
 This comes at the cost of increased training runtime.
 Multiple GPUs could be used to increase runtime performance.
 However, our `train_step` approach is not currently compatible with TensorFlow's `tf.distribute` (thoroughly discussed [here](https://github.com/keras-team/keras/issues/17429#issuecomment-1405612981)).